BigscreenVR/bigscreen-creator-club/README.md

 <br>

 ## 3) Integrating with the Template
-The template has three root objects:
+The template has four root objects:
 - **_Areas_** -- this contains the seats, collisions, and screen placeholders for Bigscreen to use.
 - **_Environment_** -- this should house your environment's mesh GameObjects.
 - **_Lighting_** -- this will contain lighting objects for your environment including screen emissives.
 More on this in the _Lightbaking_ section.
+- **_ScreenLitMaps_** -- this object is used to include screenlit lightmaps with your sideloaded environment.
+More on this in the _Testing and sideloading_ section.

 > [!TIP]
 > In _TemplateAssets_ > _Prefabs_ > _Environments_, there is a _ScaleReferenceFigure_ asset that you can drag into your scene for referencing the scale of your environment and seating with a Bigscreen avatar.
 Note: This is not an asset to export with your environment.
 >
 > ![image](https://github.com/user-attachments/assets/7d3b21ce-fe4f-4c0c-886c-399dd58b750c)

-> [!CAUTION]
-> Some objects in the template will have missing script components. **Do not remove these components as they hold important references and doing so will cause integration problems with your submission which will end up not being accepted.**

 > [!IMPORTANT]
 > All objects in your environment must be contained within the _SceneRoot_.